Zocdoc/javascript/README.md

 ## <a name='comments'>Comments</a>

   - Use `/** ... */` for multiline comments.
 Include a description, specify types and values for all parameters and return values.
+This is __required__ for shared components or apis.

     ```javascript
     // bad